ljtill/bicep-dev-box/README.md

 ### Connection

-After the deployment is complete, to provide the ability to create and connect to desktops following steps are required.
+After the deployment is complete, to provide the ability to create and connect to desktops following steps are required

 Azure Resource Manager